youngnix/tomate/README.md

 ## Programmable timers

-Tomate stores your timers on an easy to read and modify TOML file.
+Tomate should store your timers on an easy to read and modify TOML file.

 ## Demands
 - Simplicity - The timer should be simple to use.